-The main threat facing this unique penguin is the increasing frequency of El Niño Southern Oscillation (ENSO) events, perhaps due to climate change.
+The main threat facing this unique penguin is the increasing frequency of El Niño Southern Oscillation (ENSO) events, perhaps due to or exacerbated by climate change.
 These events reduce food availability and lead to low reproduction or starvation of colonies.

-Other threats to the Galápagos Penguin include accidental drowning in fisheries; oil spills; predation by introduced cats; and avian malaria, which is carried by mosquitoes brought to the Galápagos by humans in the 1980s.
-(Mosquitoes are also a threat to other island birds such as the I'iwi of Hawai'i.)
+Other threats to the Galapagos Penguin include drowning after entanglement in gillnets; oil spills; predation by introduced cats; and avian malaria, which is carried by mosquitoes brought to the Galápagos by humans in the 1980s.

-Since the entire Galápagos Penguin population is found within the Galápagos National Park and Marine Reserve, it is annually monitored by the Galápagos National Park Service, which also works to control introduced predators.
-A project to provide artificial nest sites begun in 2010 has shown some success and may help reverse this species' declining population.
+Since the entire Galapagos Penguin population is found within the Galápagos National Park and Marine Reserve, it is annually monitored by park biologists and rangers, who also work to control introduced predators.
+A program that provides artificial nest sites, begun in 2010, has shown some success and may help maintain this species' population.